LenoJay/AWS-Social-Life-Projects-Portfolio/README.md

 # AWS Social Life Projects

-A collection of AWS projects focused on social life—designed for sharing updates with friends and family.
-Built to demonstrate cloud expertise for recruiters.
+A collection of AWS projects showcasing scalable architecture and full-stack cloud development.
+Centered on real-world social life—sharing updates, staying connected, and promoting wellbeing.
+Designed to demonstrate hands-on AWS expertise and practical app-building skills to recruiters.